Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 1. General CMS platforms (WordPress, Webflow, HubSpot CMS, Drupal)

 Pros: Good for content-focused corporate pages and flexible design.
+Cheap to start.

 2. Enterprise CMS platforms (Sitecore, Adobe Experience Manager, Optimizely, Contentful)